 An anxiously quiet virtuoso, beautifully hard to pin down, but on stage often resembling a, Jacques Brel, Billy Joel, Freddy Mercury, David Bowie, Amy Winehouse and Sara Bareilles.
-A bluesy, sort of cabaret-classic rocker, Jaques Brelian, Joplin-esque, sort of sweaty, tired mess by the end of the evening.
+A bluesy, sort of cabaret-classic rocker, Jaques Brelian, Joplin-esque.
 An extraordinarily powerful emotional charge that often echoes a melodic nostalgia for days after listening.

 “I am drawn to Rivky by her raw talent.
 What I love about her as an artist is the strength in her vulnerability- absolutely beautiful.
 I can’t wait to hear more from her!” –Amy Lee, Evanescence

 “A powerful, powerful singer.
-Capable of reaching notes too high and low for most -and capable of hitting them with emotion.” -Howard Bloom, Former publicist for Billy Joel, Prince.
+Capable of reaching notes too high and low for most -and capable of hitting them with emotion.” -Howard Bloom, Former publicist for Billy Joel and Prince.